matslyk0/Gitsy/PULL_REQUEST_TEMPLATE.md

 *Include a summary of the change and what problem it solves.
 Include relevant motivation and context.*

-## Type of Change
+## Type of Change:

 *Delete options that are not relevant.*

-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] Bug fix (non-breaking change which fixes an issue).
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] New feature (non-breaking change which adds functionality).
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected).
-- [ ] This change requires a documentation update
+- [ ] This change requires a documentation update.
-- [ ] Not a change in code
+- [ ] Not a change in code.

 ## How Has This Been Tested?